• Skip to main content

 Filed Under: Krokbragd, Rigid heddle weaving, Tutorials, Weaving Tagged With: krokbragd, krokbragdweaving, rigid heddle weaving

-How to Choose Yarn for Weaving: A Beginner’s Guide
+Best Yarn for Weaving: A Complete Guide

 by Kelly 44 Comments

 Choosing the right yarn for your weaving project can feel overwhelming—especially when you’re just starting out on a rigid heddle loom.
 With so many options available, you’d think it would be easy.
 But when faced with dozens of yarn weights, fibers, and heddle sizes, even experienced crafters can feel unsure.
-Let me help you to choose yarn for weaving, regardless of your project!
+Let me help you to choose the best yarn for weaving, regardless of your project!

 One of the most common questions I hear is: